Re-tuning helps enable:

-The objective of the Re-tuning Challenge is to:
+The objectives of the Re-tuning Challenge are to:

-- Demonstrate how the retuning process is completed or accomplished
+- Provide training on how the retuning process is completed or accomplished

 - Help sites build the capability to perform re-tuning on their own

-- Encourage trained individuals to help train others in their organization.
+- Train the trainer; encourage trained individuals to help train others in their organization.

-FEMP support to the selected federal sites will include:
+FEMP support to the selected federal sites includes:

-In addition to staff at these sites, a limited number of training opportunities are available to other interested individuals who serve in federal building, operations and maintenance (O&M), and energy manager roles.
+In addition to staff at these sites, a limited number of training opportunities are available to other interested individuals who serve in federal building, operations and maintenance, and energy manager roles.